mh-cbon/gigo/README.md

 # gigo

-go genrate on steroids, in inpu it takes
+go generate on steroids, in input it takes

 ```go